 Enhancing Cybercrime Intelligence

-Timely and accurate intelligence is the cornerstone of any effective law enforcement response to cybercrime, which by its nature is constantly evolving in both scale and complexity.
+Timely and accurate intelligence is the cornerstone of any effective law enforcement response to cybercrime.

 The ASEAN Desk serves as the central hub in the region for criminal information and intelligence relating to cybercrime.
 We leverage the capabilities of INTERPOL’s Cyber Fusion Centre and public-private partnerships to provide a variety of strategic analysis products which enable ASEAN authorities to make informed decisions on preventing and combating cybercrime.